Advising Checklist for International Studies Majors

 Are you minoring in a foreign language?

-A minor in Chinese, French or Spanish requires just three upper–level classes after intermediate II.
+A minor in Chinese, French or Spanish requires just three upper-level classes after intermediate II.
 You are not required to minor in a foreign language, but many International Studies students do so without adding much, or any, additional coursework.
-Upper–level foreign–language courses can potentially be double–counted as major electives for International Studies.
-The Department of Languages, Literatures and Cultures offers summer study abroad programs in China, France and Spain, all of which involve upper–level coursework.
+Upper-level foreign-language courses can potentially be double-counted as major electives for International Studies.
+The Department of Languages, Literatures and Cultures offers summer study abroad programs in China, Colombia, France and Spain, all of which involve upper-level coursework.
 Contact Dr. McCarl for guidance.

-Have you met with David Kersey recently?
+Have you met with your advisor recently?